-Real-World References in Dance Skill and Form
+Real-World References in Dance

 The objection is repeatedly raised to contemporary dance that it is too preoccupied with itself and fails to make references to the realm of experience outside the world of art.
 In a major study, Stefan Apostolou-Hölscher has examined the historical development of real-world references and aesthetics in dance.
 It claims that the lack of real-world references in dance is much older and that it already began with the founding father of dramatic ballet, Jean Georges Noverre.